 We spent the night at Ruth's parents.
 The next morning we left in the Waite's car with the rest of our presents to drive to Homedale, where Laron had rented an apartment.
 When we arrived there Laron's parents were there with our presents and some groceries.

-We had rented a humble one bedroom, furnished apartment at 220 West Montana Avenue in Homedale from a Mr. Upton.
+Our home was a humble one bedroom, furnished apartment at 220 West Montana Avenue in Homedale that we rented from a Mr. Upton.
 There were three or four units housed in two old buildings.
 We lived in the upper level of an old shed-like structure.
 The couch was homemade and very hard, covered with bright red plastic.
 It looked terrible.

 Laron's parents gave us a reception at the LDS Church meetinghouse in Homedale the weekend after we moved into our apartment.

 We had no car so we used an International pickup belonging to Laron's folks.
 It was old, beat-up, light green and much of the time the speedometer would squeal and howl, which was nearly unbearable.
 Sometimes the noise would stop when we pounded on the dashboard.
 Once while driving home from Caldwell the squealing started and didn't stop in spite of the pounding.
 In desperation and driven beyond endurance, Laron kicked at the dashboard, breaking the glass.
 We were horrified, but the squealing stopped and never began again, nor did the speed odometer work.
 Laron's father was NOT happy.